 Resort diving includes:

-Dive insurance, Raja Ampat Marine Park fee (valid for 1 year) US$ 49, scuba equipment, diving computer US$ 13 per day.
+Dives (incl. unlimited self-guided shore dives, boat rides to sites, experienced English-speaking divemaster, tanks, weights, weight belt, nitrox fills for enriched air certified divers, drinking water, hot drinks, snacks), dive insurance, Raja Ampat Marine Park fee (valid for 1 year) US$ 64, scuba equipment, diving computer.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).
 Optional extras:

 Resort accommodation includes:

-Bed, breakfast, lunch, dinner, drinking water, soft drinks, hot drinks, overnight accommodation in Sorong including breakfast and airport-hotel transfer (on transfer days).
+Bed, breakfast, lunch, dinner, drinking water, soft drinks, hot drinks, overnight accommodation in Sorong including breakfast and airport-hotel transfer (on transfer days), snorkelling on house reefs, sea kayak/SUP use.
 Accommodation excludes (mandatory):

 This is a compulsory additional charge on single travellers for the sole occupancy of double/twin accommodation.
 Optional extras: